korcankaraokcu/PINCE/README.md

 - Use type hints(py 3.5) and variable annotations(py 3.6) when support drops for older systems(independent from other steps)
 - All tables that hold large amount of data should only update the visible rows(check ```disassemble_check_viewport``` for an example)(independent from other steps)
 - Create ```CONTRIBUTING.md``` when coding style becomes more consistent(independent from other steps)
+- Add different kinds of themes and the ability to change between them on runtime.
+Implement dark theme first.
+Also add the ability to create a custom theme and modify the existing ones(independent from other steps)

 # License
 GPLv3+.
 See COPYING file for details